-This is an in-person event but as we have limited capacity under level two it will be live streamed and recorded by Story is King.
-All bookings will be advised on where to find the livestream and recording.
-Check back with us for further updates.
+This is an in-person event but as we have limited capacity under Alert Level 2, it will be live streamed and recorded by Story is King.
+The live stream will be available to watch on the City Gallery Wellington’s Facebook Page.
+Contact us for more details.

 Special thanks to Bridget Williams Books.